pulumi/pulumi-hugo/themes/default/content/docs/esc/get-started/store-and-retrieve-secrets.md

 esc env get [<your-org>/]<your-environment-name> <variable-key-name>
 ```

-To retrieve the value of the `myEnvironment` variable you created earlier, the command to do so would look like the following:
+To retrieve the value of the `myEnvironment` variable you created earlier, the command to do so would look like the following, making sure to replace the value of `my-dev-environment` with the name of your own environment:

 ```bash
 esc env get my-dev-environment myEnvironment